Draglow/facebook-clone/README.md

-5. Install the dependencies:
+5. Install the dependencies: "pip install -r requirements.txt"

-   pip install -r requirements.txt
-6. Apply the database migrations:
+6. Apply the database migrations: "python manage.py migrate"

-   python manage.py migrate
-7. Run the development server:

-   python manage.py runserver
+7. Run the development server: python manage.py runserver

 8. Access the application in your web browser at http://localhost:8000.